 - Hellfire Pass – Hellfire Pass is a point within the Death Railway where laborers used hand drills, picks, and shovels to carve through the mountain.
-The Hellfire Pass Memorial Museum includes an audio guided walking trail with informative panels for visitor’s education.
+The Hellfire Pass Memorial Museum includes an audio-guided walking trail with informative panels for visitor’s education.

-- Death Railway – Often done with a trip to the Hell Fire Pass, the Burma-Thailand railway (now called Death Railway) was originally created as a pass through Burma (Myanmar) to transport Japanese troops, supplies and possibly invade India.
+- Death Railway – Often done with a trip to the Hell Fire Pass, the Burma-Thailand railway (now called the Death Railway) was originally created as a passage through Burma (Myanmar) to transport Japanese troops, supplies and possibly invade India.
 This is a popular attraction where tourists often take a trip on the actual rail from Bangkok to Kanchanaburi.

-Where to Stay
+Where to Stay in Kanchanaburi